-Coronaviruses are a large group of common viruses that cause respiratory and gastrointestinal symptoms.
-The coronavirus gets its name from what appears to be a crown or halo on the virus when it’s viewed under the electron microscope.
-“Corona” means crown in Latin.
+The coronavirus family, which includes the virus that causes COVID-19, gets its name from what appears to be a crown or halo on the virus when it’s viewed under the electron microscope.
+“Corona” means “crown” in Latin.

 There are many names for the coronavirus that was first found in Wuhan, China.
 The World Health Organization (WHO) named this virus SARS-CoV-2.
 COVID-19 is the infectious disease caused by SARS-CoV-2.
 SARS-CoV-2 also has thousands of variants, grouped into several clades or lineages, which may act differently but still cause COVID-19.